gvwilson/sensibleadventures/cloudherd/reboot.md

     - In bed, suddenly tired, listening to the murmur of conversation, wondering why Thokmay was in the jitty

 Chapter 7.
 Discovered!
-- goal: heighten tension
+- goals
   - bring royalists into the picture (and set the clock ticking)
   - give Bonzon an excuse to lock things down
-  - show the danger that Noxy is in
+  - show the danger that Noxy is in if she gives in to her growing powers
   - increase mystery around Thokmay
+- excitement
+  - royalist soldier's escape
+  - Noxy's episode
-- plot:
+- details
   - cleaning up after the storm
     - no fire, just lots of water damage
     - children playing "don't step in the lava" with the puddles